 Students will be matched with a 1:1 peer mentor, participate in skill-building workshops with a cohort of other changemakers, and receive mini-grants to turn their vision into reality.

 Along the way, students will gain critical skills such as community mapping, storytelling/press, budgeting/fundraising, and measuring impact, which are applicable in developing their community action project and beyond.

-After the program, students will have successfully conducted a community action project—from hosting a World Cultures Day at their school to organizing a language learning summer camp to painting a mural in their community that promotes kindness & empathy.
+After the program, students will have successfully conducted a community action project.
+Examples of community action projects might include hosting a World Cultures Day at their school, organizing a language learning summer camp, or painting a mural in their community that promotes kindness & empathy.

 The entire program will be based online through Google Drive, Slack, and Zoom.

 What will you gain?

 Knowledge from skill-building workshops: community mapping, storytelling/press, budgeting/fundraising, measuring impact, and more!

 A mini-grant to launch your project

 Experience successfully organizing and implementing a community action project, from beginning to end!

 The Impact Incubator Summer 2022 applications open on February 6th, 2022 - applications close on Sunday, March 13th.